 Training, qualifications & experience

-As well as my formal training - Diploma in Psychosynthesis Counselling and Therapy 1999 - 2002 and some Couples training in 2013, I also bring to my work almost 35 years of my own intensive personal development, spiritual journeying and other trainings.
+As well as my main formal training - Diploma in Psychosynthesis Counselling and Therapy 1999 - 2002 and some Couples training in 2013, I also bring to my work almost 35 years of my own intensive personal development, spiritual journeying and other trainings.

 I have much experience in the following: